 For iPhones, go to Settings and tap on Privacy, where you'll see a list of all permissions and the apps you've granted them to.
 Android users can find app permissions in the Application Manager under Device > Application in some Android versions.

-7. Ignore spam emails and texts.
+7. Ignore spam and phishing emails.

 8. Back up your data.